AMC Rebel: 1968

 The 1968 model year Rebels were introduced on 26 September 1967, and were no longer a Rambler in their name.
 The mid-sized models were now named the AMC Rebel, but little was changed except for the safety features and the mid-model year availability of the 315 hp AMX 390 CID V8 that was introduced for the new two-seat AMX model.
 For ten years AMC "strictly observed the auto industry's anti-racing resolution" but following the management change in 1967, the AMC Rebel began to be campaigned on the dragstrips.
 The top-of-the-line model SST came standard with the 290 CID "Typhoon" V8 while all the other models were available with the 232 CID I6 engine.

 The 1968 models were treated to a modest restyle of the trim, grille, and taillamps.
 New mandates by the Federal Motor Vehicle Safety Standards for all 1968 model passenger cars were incorporated.
 Safety equipment included separate shoulder harness for the front seat belts, two rear lap belts, lighted side markers, padded seat backs, non-glare finish, safety design handles and armrests, energy-absorbing steering column, and optional headrests.
 American Motors did not wait for the requirements to cars delivered to dealers after 31 December 1967, but incorporated the safety features starting with the early 1968 model year cars produced in late 1967.
 Other requirements caused increases in the price of all cars manufactured after 1 January 1968, including exhaust control systems to help reduce unburned hydrocarbon and carbon monoxide emissions.

-A new AMC safety and styling feature was also introduced on the 1968 Rebels; the flush-mounted paddle-style door handles.
-These replaced the former push-button design and become an enduring AMC signature on its passenger cars through 1988 and the Jeep Wrangler until 2006.
+A new AMC safety and styling feature was also introduced on the 1968 Rebels; the flush-mounted paddle-style exterior door handles.
+These replaced the former push-button design and they became an enduring AMC signature on its passenger cars through 1988 and was continued after the purchase of AMC by Chrysler on the Jeep Wranglers until 2006.
+The door lock buttons were moved to within the armrests making them easy reach and once set, the door would automatically lock by shutting it from the outside.
+The interiors of AMC's Rebel made extensive use of a new olefin fiber carpeting.